 - 5. Press ENTER.
 The index keyword is displayed within a marker in front of the word where you added it (as long as markers are turned on). - 6.
 If you want to add more index keywords in the topic, repeat Steps 3-5. - 7.
-Click 🖬 to save your work.
+Click $\blacksquare$ to save your work. - NOTE If you want to turn off the index entry mode and return to regular editing, click again.